-Hiker hobble is a phenomenon that most hiker’s experience as they put in miles on any long-distance trail.
-Though in most cases it will begin occurring more after the hiker has over 100 miles on their legs and it doesn’t always seem to ease up.
+Hiker hobble is a phenomenon that most hikers experience as they spend miles on any long-distance trail.
+However, in most cases, it will occur more after the hiker has over 100 miles on their legs, and it doesn’t always seem to ease up.
 If you’re considering thru-hiking, then you should know about hiker hobble before you start your journey!

-While it may look funny it is definitely not comfortable and dealing with it in the middle of the night to use the restroom is beyond irritating!
-This is why you want to look at physical problems or nutritional issues prior to help cut down these issues beforehand.
+While it may look funny, it is uncomfortable, and dealing with it in the middle of the night to use the restroom is beyond irritating!
+This is why you want to look at physical problems or nutritional issues to help reduce these issues beforehand.

-For many, it begins after the first week or so as they are hiking the body uses all the stored nutrients and all the electrolytes while the muscles are having to output far more energy than they have in their entire lives.
+For many, it begins after the first week or so as they are hiking.
+The body uses all the stored nutrients and electrolytes while the muscles have to output far more energy than they have in their lives.

-This unique mix of exhaustion and nutrition deprivation is going to cause issues with your body’s ability to recover effectively from the damage caused through a consistent workout, think about gym-goers constantly supplementing their hard work.
+This unique mix of exhaustion and nutrition deprivation will cause issues with your body’s ability to recover effectively from the damage caused by a consistent workout.
+Think about gym-goers constantly supplementing their hard work.

-Unfortunately for a thru-hiker, this just isn’t easy to manage without careful consideration into foods and what is carried specifically to manage these recovery issues, let’s dive into some of the main causes of the hiker hobble feeling.
+Unfortunately, for a thru-hiker, this isn’t easy to manage without carefully considering foods and what is explicitly carried out to manage these recovery issues.
+Let’s dive into some of the leading causes of the hiker hobble feeling.

-There are many reasons why you can develop achy, stiff muscles and most of the problems come from just a few problematic approaches to the trek.
-The main thing is pushing your body too hard, then pairing that with diet inconsistencies leading to imbalances and poor body recovery and recuperation.
+There are many reasons why you can develop achy, stiff muscles, and most of the problems come from just a few problematic approaches to the trek.
+The main thing is pushing your body too hard, and then pairing that with diet inconsistencies, leading to imbalances and poor body recovery and healing.

 Much of the hobble takes a while to hit in full force due to your body having much of the minerals and stored energy, but the hiker diet of pure carbs and very little in the protein department can lead to improper recovery.

 Most diets consist of pop tarts, candies, and less valuable food the longer into the trail hikers go.
-They start to resupply from gas stations and smaller Dollar Generals which offer fewer options and even less quality in long carry food options.
+They start to resupply from gas stations and smaller Dollar Generals, which offer fewer options and even less quality in carrying food options.

-A close second to nutritional issues overall you sweat out electrolytes when under duress and working hard, these losses can lead to issues like cramping and a range of other ill feelings.
+A close second to nutritional issues, you sweat out electrolytes when under duress and working hard.
+These losses can lead to issues like cramping and a range of other ill feelings.

 This is why having a good hydration option with electrolytes added is a good thing to use during the day when the most stressful exercise and main sweat is happening.

-A lack of magnesium can lead to leg cramping and while I don’t have a dietary degree I do understand that sodium, magnesium, and potassium all are needed to stay in a fine balance for best body function.
+A lack of magnesium can lead to leg cramping.
+While I don’t have a dietary degree, I understand that sodium, magnesium, and potassium are all needed to stay balanced for the best body function.

-Sodium is simple in most part due to the high sodium content in nearly all foods that a hiker will carry, as to magnesium, the easiest way would be to absorb with a nice Epsom salt bath in town when you can access a tub and give yourself 30 minutes.
+Sodium is simple for the most part due to the high sodium content in nearly all foods that a hiker will carry.
+As to magnesium, the easiest way would be to absorb it with a nice Epsom salt bath in town when you can access a tub and give yourself 30 minutes.

-Potassium I would just allow my body to get from the foods I eat as supplementing with it can cause heart rhythm issues with some people which is NOT good on a trail away from civilization and should be avoided without doctor or similar consults prior.
+Potassium I would allow my body to get from the foods I eat as supplementing with it can cause heart rhythm issues with some people, which is NOT good on a trail away from civilization and should be avoided without a doctor or similar consults prior.

-A large issue for hikers is pushing it to get in miles, pushing themselves past where their body is comfortable happens but you need to work on proper relaxation, stretching, and in general giving the muscles the ability to maximize recovery while stopped.
+A large issue for hikers is pushing it to get in miles.
+Pushing themselves past where their body is comfortable happens, but you need to work on proper relaxation, stretching, and generally giving the muscles the ability to maximize recovery while stopped.

-With some solid pre-planning, you can defeat many of the issues related to the hobble, like taking the time to have a better balanced nutritional approach to your foods.
+With some solid pre-planning, you can defeat many issues related to the hobble, like taking the time to have a better balanced nutritional approach to your foods.

 Better Food Nutrition on Trail

-Find ways to add in additional nutrition while on the trail, finding more ways to add protein to help your muscles rebuild and recover is important whether you use protein powders or something similar to help those muscles keep working.
+Find ways to add additional nutrition while on the trail.
+Finding more ways to add protein to help your muscles rebuild and recover is important, whether you use protein powders or something similar to help those muscles keep working.

-You definitely will not be able to eat enough foods while on the trail to balance out the amount of energy you will be utilizing so if you are skinny finding a way to add on more fats will provide an additional source of energy as it is far more calorically dense.
+You definitely will not be able to eat enough food while on the trail to balance out the amount of energy you will be utilizing, so if you are skinny, finding a way to add on more fats will provide an additional source of energy as it is far more calorically dense.

 Rolling Muscles Out After the Long Day